How Can I be More Creative

 What is creativity?

 How can I be more creative, what is creativity and I am sure there are many more questions about creativity.
-Let’s start with defining what is creativity first.
-Creativity is the ability to generate or recognise ideas or other possibilities that may be useful in communication with others, solving a problem or creating something valuable and meaningful.
+Let’s start by defining what is creativity first.
+Creativity is the ability to discover new ideas that could be used to improve, develop and add value to a situation or solve a problem.
+Existing and old ideas could be also used to develop new ideas.

 Can we learn creativity or is it natural?